-Two recent reports on the cost to the economy of late payments and the inability to take payments by card have again shown the potential as well as the need for low-cost and flexible mobile point of sale devices, such as those offered by iZettle, Payleven and SumUp.
-This analysis shows how mPOS systems may help alleviate these two related problems problems in the UK economy: the inability to take payments and late payments.
+Two recent reports on the cost to the economy of late payments and the inability to take payments by card have again shown the potential and need for low-cost and flexible mobile point of sale devices, such as those offered by iZettle and SumUp.
+This analysis shows how mPOS systems may help alleviate these two related problems in the UK economy: the inability to take payments, and late payments.

 Late payments endemic in the UK